Writing Tips – how to write a good description

 I think writers need to evoke this in their readers.

-The website talks about ‘seeing’ music and all I can picture is Disney’s Fantasia and the bizarre abstract animations from the intermission.
-(Interested in learning more about synesthesia, try the book Wednesday is Indigo Blue by David Eagleman and Richard Cytowic).
+The website talks about ‘seeing’ music, and all I can picture is Disney’s Fantasia and the bizarre abstract animations from the intermission.
+(More about synesthesia, there’s the book Wednesday is Indigo Blue by David Eagleman and Richard Cytowic.)

 Tip #2 Switch up your verbs and adjectives

 The second tip I have, after you figure out these sensory details, is to make sure you change up your language.
 Use verbs in your description, not just adjectives.
 When it comes to adjectives, mix them up.
 Quick, pull out a thesaurus.
 (How many do you own?
-I own two or three – okay four – fine, I have five different thesaurus.)
-I’ve used the Dictionary.com app too.
-When I’m writing in Google documents, then I right click on a word and select Google’s ‘define’ option.
-It gives me the definition and synonyms.
+I own two or three – okay, four – fine, I have five different thesauruses.)

-One of my thesaurus is The Describer’s Dictionary by David Grambs.
+One of mine is The Describer’s Dictionary by David Grambs.
 The book’s layout is unusual.
 It isn’t just lists of words and their alternates.
-Instead, it features quotes, examples of good descriptions, then the chapter ends up descriptive words their synonyms.
+Instead, it features quotes, examples of good descriptions, and then the chapter ends with descriptive words and their synonyms.

 Which one do you like better?

-In the section on Voices, Grambs’ book lists a “loud and irritating” voice as “sharp, grating, harsh, piercing, brassy, screechy, ear-splitting’.
-All excellent descriptions, choose only one now.
+In the section on Voices, Grambs’ book lists a “loud and irritating” voice as “sharp, grating, harsh, piercing, brassy, screechy, ear-splitting.
+All excellent for descriptive writing, choose only one now.

 Tip #3 Don’t forget Your Perspective